boundaries for sexual trauma in a relationship

 5 Ways to Respectfully Negotiate Sexual Boundaries

 Sexual intimacy is important in any long-term romantic relationship.
 But, it’s equally important to respect each other’s sexual boundaries.
+Whether it’s what you want to sexually enjoy with your partner, or what you want to do on your own, it’s important to learn how to communicate about with each other about sex .

+One of the hardest things to do is to communicate what you’re not OK with.
 So, how can you say “no” to your partner without damaging the relationship?
 It’s all about negotiating those sexual boundaries in an open and honest way.
 When you’re both on the same page, your sex life can be more fulfilling and you’ll feel more connected.

 Let’s look at a few ways to talk about your desires and set boundaries so your relationship can get stronger and more intimate.

-1. Understand Your Own Desires
+1. Understand Your Own Desires.

 Before you talk about sexual boundaries with your partner, it’s important to have a strong understanding of your own sexual desires—what you like and don’t like.
+You can focus on what you physically enjoy for example.
+However, you may want to look at what other things you enjoy with sex as well.
+For example, some want more emotional connections, while others want to change the type of experience that they’re having, such as more intensity.

 Everyone has sexual activities they enjoy and they’re comfortable with.
 Be willing to share those with your partner.
 The more they know about your desires, the more likely they are to include them as a regular part of your sex life.

-2. Discuss What You’re Willing to Do
+2. Discuss What You’re Willing to Do.

-3. Discuss What You’re Willing to Try
+3. Discuss What You’re Curious About.

 If there is a sexual act you’re not sure about, but not completely against, talk about those circumstances.
 What would it take to get you to try it?